datacoves/docs/docs/how-tos/airflow/README.md

 * Create Airflow jobs(DAGs)
 * Run dbt with in an Airflow DAG
 * Sending notifications
-* Customing Airflow worker environments (docker images)
+* Customizing Airflow worker environments (docker images)
 * Requesting Airflow worker resources

 And more!

 ## What to know
-- ruff is installed to show unused imports and unused variables as well as python linting.
+- `Ruff` is installed to show unused imports and unused variables as well as python linting.
 - [Datacoves Decorators](/reference/airflow/datacoves-decorators.md) simplify working with dbt, syncing databases, and running commands in Airflow.
 - [My Airflow](/how-tos/my_airflow/README.md) can help speed up your DAG writing experience.